WHAT THANKS GIVING MEANS TO ME

 The custom of celebrating after harvest time became an annual event.
 However, it was not until 1863 when President Abraham Lincoln officially proclaimed the last Thursday in November a national day of Thanksgiving.
 On November 26, 1941, President Franklin D. Roosevelt declared the fourth Thursday in November as a national Thanksgiving holiday.

-INTERESTING THANKSGIVING FACTS TRADITIONS & CUSTOMS
+TRADITIONS & CUSTOMS OF THANKSGIVING

 transport back to